 The world’s cities are growing.
 More and more people are moving to the cities, which are being expanded and densified.
-Urban densification is a key tool in the ambition for a more sustainable society.
-There is a need for architects who understand the city as a spatial and built phenomenon, architects who know the city’s typologies and structures, and who can contribute to our cities’ ongoing transformation both intelligently and empathetically.
+Urban densification is an important strategy for creating a more sustainable society, and there is a need for architects who understand the city as a spatial and built phenomenon, architects who know the city’s typologies and structures, and who can contribute to our cities’ ongoing transformation both intelligently and empathetically.

-Both the physical model, the analogue drawing and digital tools will be used, and we believe in the value of combining the analogue and the digital tools.
+Both the physical model, the analogue drawing and digital tools are used in the studio, and we believe in the value of combining both analogue and the digital tools.

-Studio 1E The Architecture of the City belongs to program 1, and we work with transformation in a double sense:
+Studio 1E City Architecture belongs to program 1, and we work with transformation in a double sense:

 – firstly, as the urban transformation that takes place when something new is added in an existing context

-– secondly, by considering the practice of architecture as an ongoing transformation of already existing spatial concepts, typologies, and architectural motifs.
+– secondly, by considering creating architecture as an ongoing transformation of already existing spatial concepts, typologies, and architectural motifs.

-We consider the architecture that already exists as a gigantic reservoir of knowledge about what architecture can be and become: a knowledge that can be used actively in the form of redrawings and reinterpretations.
+We consider the architecture of the past as a gigantic reservoir of knowledge about what architecture can be and become: a knowledge that can be used actively in the form of redrawings and reinterpretations.
 Just as physical buildings can be reused and reprogrammed, new projects can be created by reusing and reprogramming existing spatial concepts and motifs.

-- All semester assignments deal with the design of new buildings or spaces in close connection with existing urban structures
+– all semester assignments deal with the design of new buildings or transformation of existing structures with an emphasis on public programmes.

 – all semester assignments have their focal point on scale 1:200 but will include context studies on a scale of 1:1000/1:500 and detailed studies on a scale of 1:50/1:20.